hernad/harbour/HARBOUR_AND_ME.md

 That was time of promoting Microsoft .NET and new C# language.
 I have liked the new language.

-## year 2004: Business, we have the problem - again :(
+## Year 2004: Business, we have the problem - again :(

 The company have got a new project to work on: nice `green-field` project.
 The perfect place to apply our new Microsoft toolset.
 But his time problems have raised simply because my personal failures.
 I was not good as an businessman and project leader.
 The project was cancelled and I experienced classic [burnout](https://en.wikipedia.org/wiki/Occupational_burnout).

-## year 2007: Business consolidation
+## Year 2007: Business consolidation

 After `burnout` experience, my working habits and approach to business dramatically changed.
 I have started with "calmly" approach.
 The basic premises of that approach were:
 1. Start saying "NO" to clients, not "WE WILL TRY" when there are no visible solutions which you can provide